typicode/katon/README.md

 There's something that we do every day: open a terminal, start development server, ... and then start coding.

 Using Katon, you can totally forget about manually starting your development servers each time.
-It will automatically start them for you and serve them locally on .dev domains (a bit like Pow does with Ruby apps).
+It will automatically start them for you and serve them locally on .dev domains (a bit like how Pow does with Ruby apps).

 Katon runs on Mac OS and works with __all__ your usual Node tools and frameworks (Express, Grunt, Gulp, ...).